scepman/scepman-docs/docs/scepman-configuration/optional/intermediate-certificate.md

-# Intermediate Certificate
+# Intermediate CA Certificate

 {% hint style="warning" %}
 SCEPman Enterprise Edition only
 {% endhint %}

-If you want to use another Root CA as primary authority, you can create an intermediate certificate.
+If you want to use another Root CA as primary authority, you can create an intermediate CA certificate.
 You can create the correct certificate direct in Azure Key Vault and download the CSR for signing with your Root CA. The signed request can be uploaded and merged into the Azure Key Vault.

 ## Key Vault Access Policy